 Scripture tells us a number of things about itself.
 Things that have been said so much in Christian circles that they have lost much of their meaning.

-2. Jesus said of the word that not a bit of it, “not the smallest letter (one iota, yodh) or stroke (one projection of a letter, serif) shall pass away from the Law until it is accomplished” (Matthew 5:18).
-So down to the smallest letters and parts of letters matter.
-And they have meaning and purpose.
+Jesus said of the word that not a bit of it, “not the smallest letter (one iota, yodh) or stroke (one projection of a letter, serif) shall pass away from the Law until it is accomplished” (Matthew 5:18).
+Down to the smallest letters and parts of letters, the words of God matter.
+They have meaning and purpose.

-What makes a Bible accurate?
+What Makes a Bible Accurate?

 There are two types of Bible translations: dynamic and formal equivalence.
 These two processes for translating the Bible into modern-day English highlight different things.

 Dynamic translations highlight the overall, intended meaning of the passage.
 They would like for you to “get the meaning” just as the original hearers of the Word would have “gotten it.”
-The focus is less on the individual words themselves and more about the big picture.
+The focus is less on individual words and more about the big picture.
 As you may note, this type of translation could vary greatly based on the translator’s interpretation of the text.
-Modern day popular examples of dynamic translations are The Message, The Living Bible, and, to a lesser extent, The New International Version.
+Modern day popular examples of dynamic translations are: The Message, The Living Bible, and, to a lesser extent, The New International Version.

 As you can see, if you are looking to pick the best Bible – looking for accuracy and clarity, you will want to pick a Bible in the formal equivalence category.
-When you use and read one of these versions of the Bible, you can be certain that you are getting the specifically God-chosen words of the Scriptures, which He has magnified according to His name.
+When you use and read one of these versions of the Bible, you can be certain you are getting the specifically God-chosen words of the Scriptures, which He has magnified according to His name.

-How to test the accuracy of your Bible
+How to Test the Accuracy of Your Bible

-And you only need one thing: access to an Exhaustive Concordance of the Bible.
+You only need one thing: access to an Exhaustive Concordance of the Bible.

 Do you remember in your English teacher telling you not to define a word with a word?
 Well, in Biblical Word study, it is BEST to define a word with a word.
 It is what tells you there is no difference between the original language and your modern translation.
-For example, if you look up the word for firstborn in Hebrews 1:5, you will find that the Greek word for firstborn is “first child” or “firstborn.”
+For example, if you look up the word for firstborn in Hebrews 1:5, you will find the Greek word for firstborn is “first child” or “firstborn.”
 The translators did their job well in this case.